 - Mature trees and hedges contribute to the character of the Neighbourhood Plan Area.
-These should be retained in any new development; - Development new planting should be appropriate for the microclimate, soil type and provide opportunities for climate resilience; - Orchard and hop planting is characteristic and culturally significant for the area and opportunities to incorporate this into development should be explored; - New development green infrastructure should provide interconnectivity between existing green infrastructure networks and use the most appropriate species to maximise enhancements; - e.
+These should be retained in any new development; - b.
+Development new planting should be appropriate for the microclimate, soil type and provide opportunities for climate resilience; - c.
+Orchard and hop planting is characteristic and culturally significant for the area and opportunities to incorporate this into development should be explored; - d.
+New development green infrastructure should provide interconnectivity between existing green infrastructure networks and use the most appropriate species to maximise enhancements: - e.
 Nature based solutions should be integrated and used to deliver new development; - f.
 SuDS solutions should be designed into new development; - g.
-Passive security should be a consideration on all active travel and open space concepts; - Active travel infrastructure should be located close to bus stops to encourage sustainable travel options; - Opportunities to connect-up existing main settlements through active travel options should be a development design driver; - New development should incorporate features to enhance biodiversity including bat bricks, bird boxes and hedgehog gravel boards; and - New multi-house developments should provide improved public access in areas where needed as part of the project delivery.
+Passive security should be a consideration on all active travel and open space concepts; - Active travel infrastructure should be located close to bus stops to encourage sustainable travel options; - .
+Opportunities to connect-up existing main settlements through active travel options should be a development design driver; - j.
+New development should incorporate features to enhance biodiversity including bat bricks, bird boxes and hedgehog gravel boards; and - New multi-house developments should provide improved public access in areas where needed as part of the project delivery.

-- Opportunities brought forward by development to enhance pavement connectivity should be explored; and - Material of the connectivity is a provide better connectivity to PRoW networks via development should explored.
+- I. Opportunities brought forward by development to enhance pavement connectivity should be explored; and - m.
+Opportunities to provide better connectivity to PRoW networks via development should explored.

-- Areas of Stoke Cross appear to be more visible from the outer Neighbourhood Plan area, therefore sufficient planting should be incorporated to visually mitigate new development; - Opportunities to connect-up existing PRoW infrastructure and improve the settlement offering should be explored; and q.
+- Areas of Stoke Cross appear to be more visible from the outer Neighbourhood Plan area, therefore sufficient planting should be incorporated to visually mitigate new development; - Opportunities to connect-up existing PRoW infrastructure and improve the settlement offering should be explored; and - p.
+The provision of publicly accessible green space would be appropriate here.

+q.
 The aims should be to reduce habitat loss, increase tree cover and interconnect green infrastructure networks.